- Home

 The fellowship recipient receives a stipend of $20,000, a personal work space within the Neil Roberts Research Lounge for 12 months and premium access to State Library’s extensive collections and library staff expertise.

-State Library’s Aboriginal and Torres Strait Islander Collections Commitments details our approach and commitment to providing greater access and use of Aboriginal and Torres Strait Islander collections.
+State Library’s Content Strategy details our approach and commitment to providing greater access and use of Aboriginal and Torres Strait Islander collections.
 Research projects undertaken as part of the Monica Clare Research Fellowship align with the principles and values outlined in this document.

 The fellowship is named after Monica Clare, a political activist and author, Ms Clare was the first Indigenous woman to have a novel published.
 Her novel “Karobran” (meaning ‘together’) was published in 1978, five years after her death.

-2024 Monica Clare Research Fellow, Sheridan Teitzel with sponsor Bill Siganto representing The Siganto Foundation.
+Nerelle Nicol, the 2025 Monica Clare Research Fellow, with William and Louise Siganto, representing the Siganto Foundation.